Summer Staff

 First Time Staff | Returning Summer Staff | FORGE | Jr. Counselor | Reference Form

-We have many staff positions to fill for Summer 2024!
+We have many staff positions to fill for Summer 2025!

-If you are interested in serving Christ for the summer of 2024 at EIBC, we would love to talk to you!
+If you are interested in serving Christ for the summer of 2025 at EIBC, we would love to talk to you!
 We have a broad range of opportunities for high school students, college students, and beyond.
 Talk to any past summer staffer who has worked at EIBC; your summer will be life-changing and fun!

 The heart of our mission is to know Christ and make Him known and this requires an attitude of service.
 We serve campers and the guests we host out of reverence for God Himself.
 As a summer staffer you would be partnering with us as we seek to share the Good News of Salvation with everyone who attends or visits EIBC.

 If you are interested in applying click the appropriate application button (above).
-2024 Applications ARE OPEN!
-If you have any questions at any time, email bonnie@loveeibc.org or call 319-655-7693.
+2025 Applications ARE OPENING BY NOVEMBER 1st!
+If you have any questions at any time, email bonnie@loveeibc.org or call 319-655-7693(office), 319-591-3477(cell).

 Applications turned in earlier will receive a higher priority over applications turned in later, so get them in early.

-Applications are due by April 15th, 2024.
-Applications submitted after May 15, 2024 will not be considered for the current summer except in special circumstances.
+Applications are due by April 15th, 2025.
+Applications submitted after May 15, 2025 will not be considered for the current summer except in special circumstances.

 Partial-Summer Opportunities: